divensambhwani/Image-Restoration/README.md

 Project is still in progress
-and trying to implement a technique explained in “Perceptual losses for real time style transfer and super resolution” paper.
+and trying to implement a technique explained in “Perceptual losses for real time style transfer and super resolution” paper to get better results